-Since our inception, we have been principally engaged in the development of novel, targeted therapeutics for the treatment of cancer using our expertise in cancer biology, monoclonal antibodies, and small molecule cytotoxic, or cell-killing, agents.
-Our Targeted Antibody Payload, or TAP, technology uses antibodies to deliver a potent cytotoxic agent specifically to cancer cells, and consists of a tumortargeting monoclonal antibody with one of our proprietary cell-killing agents attached using one of our engineered linkers.
-The antibody component enables a TAP compound to bind specifically to cancer cells that express a particular target antigen, the highly potent cytotoxic agent serves to kill the cancer cell, and the engineered linker controls the release of the cytotoxic agent inside the cancer cell.
+Since our inception, we have been principally engaged in the development of novel, targeted therapeutics for the treatment of cancer using our expertise in cancer biology, monoclonal antibodies, highly potent cytotoxic, or cell-killing, agents, and the design of linkers that enable these agents to be stably attached to the antibodies while in the blood stream and released in their fully active form after delivery to a cancer cell.
+An anticancer compound made using our Targeted Antibody Payload, or TAP, technology consists of a monoclonal antibody that binds specifically to an antigen target found on cancer cells with multiple copies of one of our proprietary cell-killing agents attached using one of our engineered linkers.
+Its antibody component enables a TAP compound to bind specifically to cancer cells that express a particular target antigen, the highly potent cytotoxic agent serves to kill the cancer cell, and the engineered linker controls the release and activation of the cytotoxic agent inside the cancer cell.
 Our TAP technology is designed to enable the creation of highly effective, well-tolerated anticancer products.
 All of our and our collaborative partners' TAP compounds currently in preclinical and clinical testing contain either DM1 or DM4 as the cytotoxic agent.
-Both DM1 and DM4 are our proprietary derivatives of a naturally occurring substance called maytansine.
+Both DM1 and DM4, collectively DMx, are our proprietary derivatives of a naturally occurring substance called maytansine.
 We also use our expertise in antibodies and cancer biology to develop "naked," or non-conjugated, antibody anticancer product candidates.

 We have entered into collaborative agreements that enable companies to use our TAP technology to develop commercial product candidates to specified targets.
 We have also used our proprietary TAP technology in conjunction with our in-house antibody expertise to develop our own anticancer product candidates.
 Under the terms of our collaborative agreements, we are generally entitled to upfront fees, milestone payments, and royalties on any commercial product sales.
 In addition, under certain agreements we are entitled to research and development funding based on activities performed at our collaborative partner's request.
 We are reimbursed for our direct and a portion of overhead costs to manufacture preclinical and clinical materials and, under certain collaborative agreements, the reimbursement includes a profit margin.
-Currently, our collaborative partners include Amgen, Bayer HealthCare, Biogen Idec, Biotest , Genentech (a wholly-owned member of the Roche Group) and sanofi-aventis.
+Currently, our collaborative partners include Amgen, Bayer Schering Pharma, Biogen Idec, Biotest, Genentech (a member of the Roche Group) and sanofi-aventis.
 We expect that substantially all of our revenue for the foreseeable future will result from payments under our collaborative arrangements.
-Details for some of our major and recent collaborative agreements follow.
+Details for some of our major and recent collaborative agreements can be found in this 10-K under Item 1, Business.